Cover Image for Creative AI Meetup: Neural Folklore, Improv and Poetic Embodiment

 Atay Ilgun, Artist & Curator, Neural Folklore & Other Realities

 Atay Ilgun is a London-based artist, creative technologist, and curator whose work navigates the psychic and aesthetic dimensions of AI, blockchain, and experimental media.
 Rooted in cyber-folklore, machinic poetics, and reality systems, his practice explores how emerging technologies distort and reconstruct myth, identity, and perception.
-He has worked at IKLECTIK, the University of the Arts London, Moth Quantum and has seen work featured in The Wire, BBC, Café OTO and CLOT Magazine.
+He has worked at IKLECTIK, performed at the University of the Arts London, and collaborated with organisations such as Moth Quantum, and has seen work featured in Most Dismal Swamp, The Wire, BBC, Café OTO and CLOT Magazine.